miranmirza/AngularTooltips/README.md

 Upon pressing a button a tooltip will appear on top and will move to the bottom if scrolled down.
 Pressing outside of the tooltip or using the escape key will close it.
 Moreover, when pressing the second button the first tooltip will dissapear leaving only one tooltip visible at time (as instructed).

 The tooltips were styled using Bootstrap.

+## Notes

+This app depends on Angular CLI